flo-compiler/flo/README.md

 - String to Int/Float might fail if String is not an Int or Float.

 These **will** not work
-- Static Arrays to string shall not work.
+- Static Arrays to String shall not work.
 (Working on it)
 - Any type cast not mentionned above.